Banish backseat boredom without spending a dime

 Keep kids entertained with toys, games, and apps.
 (Flickr: jencu)

 What do parents dread most about family road trips?
 It’s not the cost of filling up the gas tank.
 It’s also not traffic or toll roads or Sunday drivers.
 It’s the thought of their own little cherubs stuck together in tight quarters for hours.
 Oh, the backseat squabbling.
 The poking.
 The whining.
 The impatient cries of “Are we there yet?”
 Just. make. it. stop.

 Luckily, there are lots of ways to keep kids happily entertained and enjoying each other’s company.
 And the best part?
 You can achieve it without spending a dime.
 Here are our picks for the 10 best free car games for kids:

-- 20 Questions.
-This easy-peasy game is great for younger kids, thanks to its straightforward rules.
+6. 20 Questions.
+This easy-peasy game is great for young kids, thanks to its straightforward rules.
 Player One thinks of a person, place or thing.
 Everyone else takes turns asking questions that can be answered with a simple yes or no. After each answer, the questioner gets one guess.
 Play continues until a player guesses correctly.

-- Spot the Car.
-For families with ’tween and teen car hounds, this scavenger hunt is a fun alternate to the license plate game.
+10. Spot the Car.
+For families with tween and teen car hounds, this scavenger hunt is a fun alternate to the license plate game.
 Instead of looking for different states, you’re looking for different car models.
 Use our printable game sheet to hold a family car scavenger hunt.

 Check out all of MiniTime’s free printable travel activity sheets, including word searches, crosswords, and coloring pages for kids.
 For a comprehensive family travel guide, the FREE MiniTime Family Trip Survival Guide eBook is now available for download.